Updated: May 9

 Advanced technology in modern cameras produce quality images for security professionals.
 Earlier, thermal cameras were difficult to understand thus making thermal more challenging to use among security professionals.
 Over the past years, thermal technology has advanced, costs have come down and modern thermal surveillance systems have dramatically improved.
 Current surveillance systems can produce detailed visuals that are useful for differentiation of intrusions.
 With continuous advancements in the technology, thermal security cameras are expected to improve more and more—aiding security professionals in the protection of property.

-Thermal surveillance is widely used in Law Enforcement, military, power generation, storage, mining, oil and gas, and many other industries to detect and deter intrusions while enhancing security both in day light and in low or no light scenarios.
+Thermal surveillance for security is widely used in Law Enforcement, military, power generation, storage, mining, oil and gas, and many other industries to detect and deter intrusions while enhancing security both in day light and in low or no light scenarios.
 Modern thermal technology is also used to manage surveillance activities, find suspects, investigate potential threats, and to conduct rescue operations.

 For more information on Thermal Radar and its benefits—and to schedule a webinar or demonstration, visit our contact us page or email at firstname.lastname@example.org